tanelmae/silly-openapi-sample/README.md

 Under `internal/servce` there is implementation for the generated ServerInterface interface and that is where the "business logic" is defined.

 Glue to tie the genegrated code and business logic is in `main.go`.
-While is seems to just expose opportunity to write bolierplate code it also allows settig up any [Echo middleware](https://echo.labstack.com/middleware) that might be needed.
+This is not just to be able to write bolierplate code.
+It allows setting up any [Echo middleware](https://echo.labstack.com/middleware), adding support for extra content types (see the example) or other needed customization.

 #### Run the service:
 ```
 go run main.go
 ```

+##### Example requsts
 Get with query parameter:
 ```
 curl http://localhost:8080/hello?name=Bill